Aiken Mine Road: Otherworldly Landscapes of Basalt Flows in California

 Aiken Mine Road

-This trail passes through remote areas, so you need to be prepared.
-Most of the road is wide and relatively well-graded (mostly two lanes wide), but it is sandy in places, rough in a few spots with some rocks, and it can be washboarded.
-The lower section of Aiken Mine, from the paved road to the lava tube, is brutally washboarded, like most park dirt roads that get a lot of 2WD traffic.
-Recommended that your vehicle have very good tires since much of the road involves sharp and irregular lava rocks.
+The road is completely unpaved and runs across desert flats, skirting the edge of lava flows.
+It traverses otherworldly landscapes of basalt flows.
+Most of the road is wide and relatively well-graded (mostly two lanes wide), but it is sandy in places, rough in a few spots with some rocks, and can be washboarded.
+The lower section of Aiken Mine Road, from the paved road to the lava tube, is particularly washboarded, similar to other park dirt roads that receive a lot of 2WD traffic.
+It is recommended that your vehicle have very good tires since much of the road involves sharp and irregular lava rocks.

-The road is 32.50km (20.2 miles) long, running from the paved Cima Road to Kelbaker Road.
-It tops out at 1.538m (5,045ft) above the sea level.
-The trail snakes through the Mojave National Preserve’s famous cinder cone field.
+The road is 32.50 km (20.2 miles) long, running from the paved Cima Road to Kelbaker Road.
+It reaches an elevation of 1,538 m (5,045 ft) above sea level.
+The trail winds through the Mojave National Preserve’s famous cinder cone field and leads to Aiken Cinder Mine, once a bustling modern mining operation.
+The operators of this mine abruptly shut it down in 1990 and left all of their equipment behind.

 Pic&video: BackRoadsWest1